 The winter shelter is open seven days a week, 7:30 p.m. to 7 a.m., from December through April.
 For more information contact the Council of Churches at 717-291-2261.

-YWCA Lancaster offers affordable housing for low and moderate income single women and women with young children for one year during transitional periods in their lives.
+YWCA Lancaster offers affordable housing for low and moderate income single women and women with young children on a month-to-month basis during transitional periods in their lives.
 Case manager support is provided to residents to help them with finding permanent housing, employment and to obtain life skills.

 Women who live at the residence oftentimes come from abusive relationships, can no longer afford their current housing due to loss in income or are transitioning from drug and alcohol treatment programs.
 The nurturing support provided by the Residence staff has helped many women to get back on their feet and to live fulfilling, independent lives.

 Thanks to a grant from the U.S. Department of Housing and Urban Development (HUD), and funding from local foundations and private donors, YWCA Lancaster now provides permanent and safe housing through Section 8 Housing for up to 12 women who come from homelessness.

 In order to be eligible for permanent housing, women must be certified homeless by the City of Lancaster.
-The resident enters into a landlord/tenant agreement with YWCA Lancaster and pays a portion of her income for rent.
+The resident enters into a landlord/tenant agreement with YWCA Lancaster and pays a portion of her income for rent, which includes utilities.

-Unlike transitional housing there is no limit to the number of years she can stay.
+There is no limit to the number of years she can stay.
 She can live here for as long as she likes as long as she follows the landlord/tenant agreement, stays current with rent, and follows the rules of the Residence.